 The story so far...

 The National Rural Poultry Centre (NRPC) was formed in Malawi in early 2013 as an affiliate of the International Rural Poultry Centre, a subsidiary of the KYEEMA Foundation based in Brisbane, Australia.

-The NRPC exists to promote the needs of smallholder poultry farmers in Malawi and to raise livelihoods and contribute to improved nutrition in rural areas of Malawi.
-NRPC has adopted a keep-it-simple philosophy with an emphasis on effective support at the grass roots level.
+The NRPC exists to promote the needs of smallholder poultry farmers throughout Malawi and to raise livelihoods and contribute to improved nutrition in rural areas of Malawi.
+NRPC adopts a keep-it-simple philosophy with an emphasis on effective support at the grass roots level.
 Presently, there is no other local organisation dedicated to village poultry.